mqq-marek/ProjectEuler-254/README.md

-# hackerrank-euler
+# hackerrank-euler:  Sums of Digit Factorials - problem #254

 ## Day 0

-As the first step we build solution based on problem stated on [HackerRank](https://www.hackerrank.com/contests/projecteuler/challenges/euler254/problem) as Project Euler #254: Sums of Digit Factorials
+At the first step we build solution based on problem definition from [HackerRank](https://www.hackerrank.com/contests/projecteuler/challenges/euler254/problem) as Project Euler #254: Sums of Digit Factorials

-That is naive approach base implemented functions definition as is.
+That naive approach is based on functions definition.
 ```python
 import math